 General

-Orbit information may be exchanged between two participants by sending an orbital state based on mean Keplerian elements (see reference [I-1]) for a specified epoch using an Orbit Mean-Elements Message (OMM).
+Orbit information may be exchanged between two participants by sending an orbital state based on mean Keplerian elements (see reference [L1]) for a specified epoch using an Orbit Mean-Elements Message (OMM).
 The message recipient must use appropriate orbit propagator algorithms in order to correctly propagate the OMM state to compute the orbit at other desired epochs.

 The OMM is intended to allow replication of the data content of an existing TLE in a CCSDS standard format, but the message can also accommodate other implementations of mean elements.
 All essential fields of the ‘de facto standard’ TLE are included in the OMM in a style that is consistent with that of the other ODMs (i.e., the OPM and OEM).
-From the fields in the OMM, it is possible to generate a TLE (see reference [I-3]).
+From the fields in the OMM, it is possible to generate a TLE (see reference [L3]).
 Programs that convert OMMs to TLEs must be aware of the structural requirements of the TLE, including the checksum algorithm and the formatting requirements for the values in the TLE.
 The checksum and formatting requirements of the TLE do not apply to the values in an OMM.

 If participants wish to exchange osculating element information, then the Orbit Parameter Message (OPM) or the Orbit Comprehensive Message (OCM) should be the selected message type.
 (See sections 3 and 6.)